jeremybytes/understanding-async-programming/README.md

 * *TaskAwait.Shared*
 A library with data types that are shared across projects (primarily the "Person" type).
 * *TaskAwait.Library*
 A library with asynchronous methods that access the web service.
+These methods are called in the various applications detailed below.
 Relevant file: **PersonReader.cs**

 **Concurrent Samples**
+The Concurrent samples run asynchronous methods, get results, handle exceptions, and support cancellation (unless otherwise noted).
 * *Concurrent.UI.Console*
-A console application that calls asynchronous methods, gets results, handles exceptions, and supports cancellation.
-(Windows, macOS, Linux)
+A console application  (Windows, macOS, Linux)
 Relevant file: **Program.cs**
 * *Concurrent.UI.Desktop*
-A WPF desktop application that calls asynchronous methods, gets results, handles exceptions, and supports cancellation.
-(Windows only)
+A WPF desktop application (Windows only).
 Relevant file: **MainWindow.xaml.cs**
 * *Concurrent.UI.
 Web*
-A web application that calls asynchronous methods, gets results, and handles exceptions.
-(Windows, macOS, Linux)
+A web application (Windows, macOS, Linux).
+Note: this application does not support cancellation.
 Relevant file: **Controllers/PeopleController.cs**

 **Parallel Samples**
+The Parallel samples use Task to run asynchronous methods in parallel - also get results, handle exceptions, and support cancellation (unless otherwise noted).
 * *Parallel.UI.Console*
-A console application that uses Task to call asynchronous methods in parallel.
-Also gets results, handles exceptions, and supports cancellation.
-(Windows, macOS, Linux)
+A console application (Windows, macOS, Linux).
 Relevant file: **Program.cs**
 * *Parallel.UI.Desktop*
-A WPF desktop application that that uses Task to call asynchronous methods in parallel.
-Also gets results, handles exceptions, and supports cancellation.
-(Windows only)
+A WPF desktop application (Windows only).
 Relevant file: **MainWindow.xaml.cs**
 * *Parallel.UI.
 Web*
-A web application that that uses Task to call asynchronous methods in parallel.
-Also gets results, and handles exceptions.
-(Windows, macOS, Linux)
+A web application (Windows, macOS, Linux).
+Note: this application does not support cancellation.
 Relevant file: **Controllers/PeopleController.cs**

-**Progress Reporting**
+**Progress Reporting (Bonus Materials)**
+The Progress Reporting samples show how to report progress from an asynchronous method - in this case, as a percentage complete.
+These also get results, handle exceptions, and support cancellation.
 * *ProgressReport.UI.Console*
-A console application that reports percentage complete progress from an asynchronous method call.
-Also gets results, handles exceptions, and supports cancellation.
+A console application that reports percentage complete progress through text.
+Ex: "21% Complete".
 (Windows, macOS, Linux)
 Relevant file: **Program.cs**
 * *Parallel.UI.Desktop*
-A WPF desktop application that  reports percentage complete progress from an asynchronous method call.
-Also gets results, handles exceptions, and supports cancellation.
+A WPF desktop application that  reports percentage complete progress through a graphical progress bar.
 (Windows only)
 Relevant file: **MainWindow.xaml.cs**
 * *TaskAwait.Library*
 This shared library contains a method that supports progress reporting.